mrlvsb/kelvin/docs/deployment.md

 #### 1. **Build & Push Docker Image**

 - Builds the Docker image and tags it with the unique commit SHA: `ghcr.io/mrlvsb/<service_name>:${{ github.sha }}`.
 - Pushes the tagged image to the GitHub Container Registry (GHCR).
+At this point, the latest tag is not touched.

 #### 2. **Call Deployment Endpoint**